Can You Buy Life Insurance for Your Parents?

 Why do we need ZIP code?

-Can You Get Life Insurance on Your Parents?
+Can You Get Life Insurance for Your Parents?

-You can obtain life insurance for your parents if they give consent and participate in the application process.
-You’ll typically be the policy owner and beneficiary, while your parents are the insured.
+You can buy life insurance for your parents if they consent and participate in the application process.
+You'll be the policy owner and beneficiary, while your parents are the insured.

 How to Get Life Insurance on a Parent

-To purchase a life insurance policy for your parents, or take out a life insurance policy on anyone else, you need their consent.
-You'll also need to prove that you have an insurable interest, which means you have a financial stake and will be impacted financially if your parent dies.
-Sometimes, it may be easier to help your parents take out a life insurance policy and list you as the beneficiary instead.
+To purchase life insurance for your parents, you need their consent and must prove insurable interest, meaning you have a financial stake and will be impacted financially if your parent dies.
+Sometimes helping your parents take out a policy and listing you as the beneficiary is easier.

 1. 1